Cherry Hinton: Economy

-In common with changes in the post-war years most of the residents in employment work outside the village, in Cambridge and elsewhere.
+In common with changes in the post-war years many of the residents in employment work outside the village, in Cambridge and elsewhere.
 There are small industrial units scattered throughout the area, together with a thriving high-street with a selection of shops and small businesses.
 Marshall Aerospace, the aircraft maintenance company and owners of Cambridge Airport, to the north was a major employer in recent decades.

 In 2001 the economically active population was estimated at 4,186 (70% of the population aged 16 to 74).
 Unemployment was given as 2.4%.

-The village has three business areas: an industrial estate at the end of Coldham's Lane (between that and Church Lane) at the northern end of the High Street, and the Peterhouse Business park on the South-Eastern edge.
-The former site includes Inca Digital, Semitool, Storage King, and Carl Zeiss.
-The Peterhouse park includes the head office of the world-famous ARM processor designer, labs for the Human Nutrition Research Centre, and the head office of Cambridge Water.
-Lastly, Fulbourn Hospital (though not strictly within the village borders) is being redeveloped as a technology park, and houses many smaller companies, with offices of Illumina, Staffords, Syngeta, i2, Cambridge Light Technology, Boult Wade Tennant, Scientia, Ware Anthony Rust, and others.
+The village has three business areas: an industrial estate at the end of Coldham's Lane (between that and Church Lane) at the northern end, the High Street, and the Peterhouse Business park on the South-Eastern edge.
+The former site includes Travis Perkins, Inca Digital, Semitool, Storage King, and Carl Zeiss.
+The Peterhouse park includes the head office of the world-famous ARM processor designer and the head office of Cambridge Water.
+Lastly, Fulbourn Hospital (though not strictly within the village borders) has been redeveloped as the Capital Park technology park, and houses many smaller companies, with offices of Illumina, Staffords, Syngeta, i2, Cambridge Light Technology, Boult Wade Tennant, Scientia, Ware Anthony Rust, and others.

 Transport

 There are sufficient road links to Cambridge and the surrounding area; nearly 60% of the population travel to work by motorised vehicle and 25% travel to work by foot or bicycle; it takes 20 minutes to cycle into the centre of Cambridge at a moderate pace, 15 minutes to the railway station.

 Cherry Hinton High Street has a long-standing traffic calming system consisting of a series of chicanes, traffic islands and mini roundabouts.
 Drivers seeking a through route can use Yarrow Road (around the eastern edge) instead.

-There is a railway through the village but no extant station; the nearest railway stations are Cambridge itself (3 miles to the west), Shelford (3 miles to the south), and Dullingham (10 miles to the east).
-From Cambridge there are regular services to London Kings Cross, London Liverpool Street, King's Lynn (via Ely), Norwich (via Ely and via Stowmarket), Ipswich, and Peterborough (via Ely).
-Until the 1960s there was Fulbourn railway station at the far end of Fulbourn Village (sometimes called Fulbourne).
-In the 1850s, Cherryhinton railway station was open.
+There is a railway through the village but no extant station; the nearest railway stations are Cambridge itself (3 miles to the west), Cambridge North and Waterbeach (both ~7 miles to the North), Shelford (3 miles to the south), and Dullingham (10 miles to the east).
+From Cambridge there are regular services to London Kings Cross, London Liverpool Street, Brighton via London St Pancras, King's Lynn (via Ely), Norwich (via Ely, and via Stowmarket), Ipswich (through Newmarket), and Peterborough (via Ely).
+Until the 1960s there was Fulbourne railway station at the far end of Fulbourn Village.
+In the 1850s, Cherryhinton railway station existed for a couple of years.